 For someone who’s only been with Nuxeo for a little over two months, you certainly have a strong grasp of the platform and what’s needed to drive the company forward.

 SM: I think maybe that’s because of my background.
 I started a company before and I know the process.
 I was also CTO of the company I founded in Europe, and from a technology standpoint I love what we are doing at Nuxeo.
 And our CTO, Thierry Delprat, is a genius.
-He really understands how to put together a fantastic architecture that is flexible, and robust – the ultimate platform building block.
+He really understands how to put together a fantastic content management system architecture that is flexible, and robust – the ultimate platform building block.

 There is an old Harvard Business Review article from 1993 called “How Architecture Wins Technology Wars” about why the IBM PC became the dominant platform for the personal computer.
 When you have an open, pluggable, compartmentalized architecture like the PC was (using off-the shelf components and an open architecture), you have a more successful platform.